 Bouquets and single variety bunches can be found almost year-round at Farmers Markets, our CSA/Farmstand, and via our Wholesale Partners.
 Flowers are also available for weddings and events, details below.

-At Fifth Crow Farm we grow over two acres of Certified Organic cut flowers.
+At Fifth Crow Farm we grow around 6 acres of Certified Organic cut flowers.
 We pride ourselves in having a reputation for some of the freshest and most beautiful, unique bouquets around.
-Our production is mostly outdoor and field grown though we do have a couple in field high tunnels.
-We cultivate over forty varieties of annuals and perennials, focusing on the more unusual and pollinator friendly whenever possible.
-Our cut flowers are primarily available in the form of custom hand-tied mixed bouquets at our farmers’ markets as well as at the Birite Grocery Stores.
-We do some florist direct sales and also have wedding and event offerings (see below for information on how to get on our wholesale list).
+Our production is mostly outdoor and field grown though we do have a couple in-field high tunnels.
+We cultivate over forty varieties of annuals and perennials, focusing on the more unusual and pollinator friendly whenever possible (we are also proud to be a certified Bee Friendly farm.

 Many of our CSA members opt for a flower share, receiving a fresh mixed bouquet each week in addition to their box of produce.
-We are also proud to be a certified Bee Friendly farm.

 Fall Bouquet Examples

 *These photos are only examples, please visit one of our markets or vendors to see a full selection*